droonga/droonga.org/tutorial/plugin-development/input-output/index.md

 ### Return simple response

-In addition, let's return results in more simple way: just an array of the names of stores.
+Second, let's return results in more simple way: just an array of the names of stores.

 Define `StoreSearchOutputAdapter` as follows.